Session Descriptions

 Keynote: Creating Better Connected Colleges and Universities

-Presenter: Elliot Felix, author, speaker, consultant
+Presenter: Elliot Felix, Author, Speaker, Consultant

 Description: Instead of silos and separations, how can colleges and universities help all students feel a sense of belonging, create courses that lead to rewarding careers, provide students the support they need to succeed, and help everyone work better together to make this happen in a rapidly changing environment?
 In this interactive keynote talk on creating better connected colleges and universities, Elliot will dive into three big questions: How can institutions optimize their processes, policies, and programs for transfer students?
 How can institutions shift to a holistic and collaborative model of student support?
 How can we enable experiential learning experiences that build skills and relationships while connecting students, faculty, staff, companies, and community groups?
 As we tackle each question, Elliot will share stories, stats, and strategies and then take questions so that participants can reflect and apply the insights to their institution.
 Along the way, he’ll touch on key themes like working with data, fostering belonging, and managing change.
 Participants will leave the session energized and aligned on how to better enable student success at their institution so that students find their people, their purpose, and their path.